P34br41n/P34br41n.github.io/_pages/RF/Wi-Fi/pebkac.md

 Read [this](https://wifiphisher.readthedocs.io/en/latest/extensions.html) and [that](https://wifiphisher.readthedocs.io/en/latest/custom_phishing_scenario.html) and you should be good to build your own stuff.

 ### The examples
-Here are a couple of example given by wiphisher to show what it's able to do.
+Here are a couple of example given by wifiphisher to show what it's able to do.
 Don't be stupid and start clicking things and entering your creds now...

 [Firmware-update](https://wifiphisher.org/ps/firmware-upgrade/)